eightyfour/canny/README.md

 ```

 **0.1.13**
 * async
   * fixes double file loading issues in loadHTML when URL rewrite is needed - resources will only be loaded if the file is appended to the DOM

 **0.1.14**
 * whisker
   * add the wk-bind functionality - makes possible to execute a funciton pointer for each rendered node

+**0.1.15**
+* async
+  * improve error handling for async module add error listener event and call success in load phase